 Seven straight years and no sign of giving up.
-I sometimes wonder why I have been going to this festival for so long, and I don’t deny that the risk of taking it for granted may have come to mind from time to time.
+Sometimes I wonder why I have been going to this festival for so long, and I don’t deny that the risk of taking it for granted may have come to mind from time to time.
 Reality, however, lies somewhere else.
-The quality line up, the care of details, the perfect weather and the pictoresque location may all play a major part in choosing to spend a few days in Barcelona every May every year.
-But the truth is the spirit of the fest stays immaculate as years go by, and this definitely is a statement to what the Primavera Sound experience is all about.
+The quality line up, the care about details, the usually perfect weather and the picturesque location may all play a major part in choosing to spend a few days in Barcelona every May every year.
+But the truth is the spirit of the fest stays immaculate as years pass, and this definitely is a statement to what the Primavera Sound experience is all about.
 One to look forward to as months go by.

 Thursday, 31st May

 Another exceptional sunny day kissed our faces as we warmed up for the inaugural day at the Fòrum.
-You would tend to think about a quiet start and you could be nowhere further: some of the biggest acts were to set things alight quickly and there was barely room to take some time off for resting – and even eating – as the afternoon waved goodbye to the blue sky.
-A brief look at A Storm of Light‘s doom sounds opened my personal fest, followed by a mid-distance walk to Pitchfork to give my feet – still recovering from a hard clubbing weekend in Berlin – a proper test.
-The stage, set at the bottom of the stairs right under the solar panel, shared room with Vice as both of them looked out to the sea in a 30-second short walking distance, so close it was not rare to be disturbed by each stage’s noise.
-Back to music terms, however, Danish outfit Iceage did nothing to impress as the band suffered from some technical problems – such refrain would be on throughout the whole weekend at the stage – but could not cope with that, especially since the lead singer and guitarist started to play the raged and drugged up punk.
+You would tend to imagine a quiet start, yet you could be nowhere further: some of the biggest acts were to set things alight quickly and there was barely room to take some time off for resting – let alone eating – as the afternoon waved goodbye to the blue sky.
+A brief look at A Storm of Light‘s doom sounds opened my list, and that was shortly followed by a mid-distance walk to Pitchfork to give my feet – still recovering from a die hard weekend of clubbing in Berlin – some proper test.
+The stage, set at the bottom of the stairs right under the solar panel, shared room with Vice as both of them looked out to the sea in a 30-second short path, so close it was not rare to be disturbed by each stage’s noise.
+Back to music terms, however, Danish outfit Iceage did little to impress as the band suffered from various technical problems – speaking of which, such incidents on the same stage would be an upsetting refrain throughout the whole weekend – but could not cope with that, especially since the lead singer and guitarist started to play the raged and drugged up punk like he could not give a toss about.
 Their 25-minute set may have been one of the worst display of the festival as well as the poorest advertisement they could provide to themselves: to mess up such important call should definitely make them think about the next big occasion.
 And me, I fluffed the chance to go for Archers of Loaf instead.
 Next on, one of the most awaited comebacks of the year took the San Miguel main stage: The Afghan Whigs played a solid set, kicking off with Crime Scene, Part One and closing with Miles Iz Dead.
 Fair to say that Greg Dulli looked in great shape as well, with his voice sounding perfectly despite the tons of cigarettes smoked in his various appearances with The Twilight Singers.
 No time for Grimes though, as she was on at the same time, but this year I opted for full timing sets for the bands I was more interested in watching.

 A quick dinner got me ready for the final section of the night.
 First it was Vancouver’s Japandroids, whom I preferred to the much loved Spiritualized due to the spectacular new album Celebration Rock.
 The duo went through some stage problems at the very beginning but raised to perform a sweaty show filled with new gems like Evil’s Sway, The Night of Wine and Roses and back catalogue favourites such as Wet Hair and The Boys Are Leaving Town.
 A full-on adrenaline blast that left small room for either The Field or John Talabot‘s live shows, much to my own displeasure.
 Even a let down performance by Rustie and the (usual) poor job by Erol Alkan confirmed that the electronic side of the night was not in full swing, sending us lot back to the metro as the dawn began to rise.
 But there was enough to save from day one so no one could really complain about the disappointing end.